 You can see how this would work in practice by looking at Bentham, chapter 4, §V.

-Generally speaking, utilitarians argue that their view is implicit in common sense morality, meaning the moral codes that we all follow in our everyday lives.
+Generally speaking, the utilitarians support their view by arguing that it is implicit in common sense morality, meaning the moral codes that we all follow in our everyday lives.
 For the most part, they say, these codes are implicitly utilitarian: they work to produce the best results overall.
 When they do not work this way, according to the utilitarians, they should be regarded as irrational.

-In making their points, the utilitarians adopt two different postures towards common sense morality.
-On the one hand, common sense morality provides the ultimate support for utilitarianism.
+In making their points, the utilitarians had to adopt two different postures towards common sense morality.
+On the one hand, common sense morality provides the chief support for utilitarianism.
 The reason we are given for believing utilitarianism is that it is implicit in our common sense moral codes.
-The idea is that we are supposed to be committed to utilitarianism even if we are not aware of it.
-In that way, utilitarianism is only as strong as common sense morality is.
+We are supposed to be implicitly committed to utilitarianism, even if we are not aware of it.

 In sum, the utilitarians both rely on common sense morality and undermine it.
 There is obviously some tension between these two things and it is not obvious that they can manage it.

 Mill realized that the chief objection to utilitarianism is that it diverges too much from common sense morality, specifically concerning justice.
 Roughly speaking, if the social good comes into conflict with the interests of an individual, the social good will always win.
 That raises legitimate concerns about whether individual rights will be ignored in order to maximize utility for the group.

 Mill takes three stabs at addressing this problem.
 In my opinion, the second and third are the most successful.